oxkitsune/DL2/blogpost.md

 <!-- Explanation of 2 main limitation: no code and no physics -->
 ## Limitations
-TrDosePred achieves promising results using a machine learning-based approach.
+TrDosePred achieves promising results using a deep learning-based approach.
 However, a critical limitation of TrDosePred is the absence of inherent physics knowledge.
 The architecture lacks explicit information about the physics of radiation and dose prediction, despite the fact that the predicted dose is highly dependent on how radiation particles move and interact with matter.
 Incorporating more physics information into the model and training it in a way that aligns with physical principles might lead to dose predictions that are more accurate in relation to the actual treatment plan.

 The radiation that is applied during radiotherapy is administered through beams.
 This means that the dosage of voxels that these beams pass through are very strongly related.
 For each beam, it should be the case that the amount of dosage reduces as the beam passes through tissue and is absorbed.
 However, this information is not something that is currently incorporated in the model architecture or loss function.